mbradds/pipeline-profiles/readme.md

 This code is difficult to test, because the code is run on data that updates every day, or every quarter.
 To simplify this, i have added static test data seperate from "production" data.
 The test data is located here: `src/data_management/raw_data/test_data`. npm run test will test the python code on static data, where things like the correct totals, counts and other numbers that appear later on the front end are known.

 The unit tests check a bunch of summary statistics and data validation metrics specific the the ngtl profile.
 It will also test to see if the english numbers/data are the same in french.

+## ToDo list

+- Create a distribution bundle for Highcharts+Leaflet.
+Highcharts doesnt make tree shaking easy, but its possible to create a [custom distribution](https://www.highcharts.com/docs/getting-started/how-to-create-custom-highcharts-files) with only the files needed.
+- As new profile sections are added, the json data will start to increase bundle sizes above 250 kb.
+The data should be split into a seperate webpack bundle.
+This will also help with caching, because the data can be updated, and the rest of the code can remain cached.